UltrosBot/Ultros-contrib/Triggers/README.md

 * `flags` - (Optional - default: None) Single-character flags to pass to the regex engine
 * `trigger_types` - (Optional - default: {"message": True}) The type of message to trigger on (`message`, `action`, or `notice` (IRC-only))
 * `response_type` - (Optional - default: "message") The type of event to respond with (`message`, `action`, `notice` (IRC-only), `channel_kick`, `channel_ban`, `global_kick`, or `global_ban`)
+* `permission` - (Optional - default: None) The additional sub-permission required to activate this trigger.

 #### Flags